In the spring of 1898, the Columbia

 13. Clifford H. Hart from Tennessee (very

 14. Ogawa the ships Japanese cook

 18. Freddie Weber Four year old

-most treacherous section was the final (uncharted) 10 mile approach to the
+was the (uncharted) 10 mile approach to the

 At low tide, the Bay's extensive